DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_ldap/README.md

       Groups: cn

     # Depending on group and group membership settings in LDAP, you may use another
-    # attribute than the default 'member' attribute to store the group member DN
+    # attribute than the default 'member' attribute to store the DN of group member
     # Facultative.
 Default value: "member"
     groupMemberAttribute: member